eclipse-sensinact/org.eclipse.sensinact.gateway/docs/core/data-model/DataModel.md

 #### Modifying the model

 When using a code first approach the model can always be updated and dynamically expanded.
-This means that the sending a new custom dto  extend the model to include any new services or resources as needed.
+This means that the sending a new custom dto will extend the model to include any new services or resources as needed.

 A significant advantage of the code-first model is that it is not as easy to make mistakes when pushing updates, as the schema for the resources is defined in a class.
 This reduces the likelihood that the model for the providers will be incorrectly extended.